-Most of the CAMx post-processors provided by ENVIRON provide some manner of concentration file manipulation, either to extract certain information from the raw output files, to re-format for use in other programs and applications, to concatenate files, etc. A few others are provided to assist in evaluating Probing Tool output.
-As stated above, ENVIRON does not provide any visualization or graphics software.
+Most of the CAMx post-processors distributed by Ramboll Environ provide some manner of concentration file manipulation, either to extract certain information from the raw output files, to re-format for use in other programs and applications, to concatenate files, etc. A few others are distributed to assist in evaluating Probing Tool output.
+Ramboll Environ does not advocate or support any particular visualization or graphics software.

 - AVGDIF: This program is used to compare two CAMx format output average files and print a table of differences.
 This is useful for checking differences between CAMx runs on different machines or different compile options for the test case.
 See the sample job in the archive for usage. - BNDEXTR: Use this program to extract boundary conditions for a nested grid when you apply CAMx in one-way nesting mode.
 One-way nesting means that CAMx is run successively for each grid, with BNDEXTR as the interface between each run.
 This program is not needed when CAMx is run in the more standard two-way nesting mode, where all grids are run in a single simulation.
 See the example job for usage. - CAMxPOST: This is a suite of post-processing utilities designed to facilitate the evaluation of model performance.
 It is used to combine observations and predictions, calculate statistics, and plot time series.
-See the README file in the archive for usage. - CAMxTRCT: This program extracts specified chemical species for specified grids from the output average concentration and deposition files, and from input emission files.
-Output from this program can be written in the standard CAMx format, or alternatively to a text (ASCII) format in Surfer® "GRD" format for subsequent plotting.
-It also has the capability to convert units.
+See the README file in the archive for usage. - CAMxTRCT: This program extracts a single chemical species for specified grids from the output average concentration and deposition files, and from input emission files.
+Output from this program can be written in the standard CAMx format, or alternatively to a text format in Surfer[®] "GRD" format for subsequent plotting.
+It also has the capability to convert units and combine species to yield certain hard-coded bulk compounds like NOx and VOC.
 See the sample job in the archive for usage. - CAMx2IOAPI: This program converts CAMx output average concentration and deposition files to I/O-API format.
 You will need I/O-API and NetCDF libraries to compile and run this program.
-This program allows you to use various third-party manipulation and visualization software that handle I/O-API format. - PA\Tools: This is a suite of post-processing utilities designed to extract IPR, IRR, and CPA data from CAMx Process Analysis output files and reformat the data suitable for subsequent analysis (e.g. using spreadsheets).
+This program allows you to use various third-party manipulation and visualization software that handle I/O-API and NetCDF formats. - PA_Tools: This is a suite of post-processing utilities designed to extract IPR, IRR, and CPA data from CAMx Process Analysis output files and reformat the data suitable for subsequent analysis (e.g. using spreadsheets). - XSPCMAP: Similar to CAMxTRCT yet more flexible, this program extracts any number of specific chemical species or user-defined combinations of species for specified grids from the output average concentration and deposition files, and writes results to a new file in CAMx format.
+See the sample job and species mapping table in the archive for usage.